 - Emerging Communication Technologies

-Deadline for fall semester is July 15; winter is November 15; and spring/summer is March 15.
-Applications submitted after the posted deadlines will be given consideration as time permits.
+Applications are accepted on a rolling basis.
+Deadline for fall semester start is July 15, winter is November 15, and spring/summer is March 15.
 The $30 nonrefundable application fee is waived if the applicant has previously applied to GVSU.
-Please visit gvsu.edu/gradapply/.

-Applicants must provide all information required by the university.
-This includes official transcripts of all previous college/university coursework, a baccalaureate degree or equivalent international credential, and a 500-word essay that addresses the candidate's career goals and how the GVSU graduate program in communication is relevant to these goals.
+For admission to the Master of Science in communications, applicants must provide all information required by the university.
+This includes an official transcript from your baccalaureate degree granting institution or equivalent international credential, and a 500-word essay that addresses the candidate's career goals and how the GVSU graduate program in communications is relevant to these goals.
 Please note the following additional criteria for admission:

 - Undergraduate GPA of 3.0 on a 4.0 scale for the last 60 credits of undergraduate work.